alexandermorgan/vis-framework/doc/api/index.rst

 One-Paragraph Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Vizitka uses two data models (:class:`~vis.models.indexed_piece.IndexedPiece` and :class:`~vis.models.aggregated_pieces.AggregatedPieces`) to fetch results for one or multiple pieces, respectively.
+The Vizitka uses two data models (:class:`~vizitka.models.indexed_piece.IndexedPiece` and :class:`~vizitka.models.aggregated_pieces.AggregatedPieces`) to fetch results for one or multiple pieces, respectively.
-Call their :meth:`~vis.models.indexed_piece.IndexedPiece.get` method with a list of analyzer classes to run, and a dictionary with their settings.
+Call their :meth:`~vizitka.models.indexed_piece.IndexedPiece.get` method with a list of analyzer classes to run, and a dictionary with their settings.

 Table of Contents
 -----------------